VladHvedchenya/faang_leetcode/README.md

 How to use:

+1. To find a solution go to src.
-1. Every package has named by the number of LeetCode problem for the best manual search.
+2. Every package has named by the number of LeetCode problem for the best manual search.
-2. Every solution had beed tested in src/Main and of course on LeetCode.
+3. Every solution had beed tested in src/Main and of course on LeetCode.